-This recent prioritization indicates that streams and rivers, rocky intertidal, and kelp beds are the immediate highest priorities for the next set of web portals.
+This recent prioritization indicates that streams and rivers, rocky intertidal, kelp beds, and estuaries are the immediate highest priorities for the next set of web portals or portal sections.
 Each of these is currently being addressed by monitoring programs that provide ready opportunities for productive partnerships with the Monitoring Council.
-The Healthy Streams Initiative being developed by the State Water Board's Surface Water Ambient Monitoring Program (SWAMP) encompasses the former Perennial Streams Assessment (PSA) which focuses on bioassessment and physical habitat primarily in perennial wadeable streams, Stream Pollution Trends (SPoT) which monitors at the bottom of watersheds including rivers, and efforts to develop bio-objectives for these habitats.
-The Multi-Agency Rocky Intertidal Network (MARINe) is a statewide intertidal monitoring program sponsored by a consortium of federal, state, and nonprofit partners.
+The Healthy Streams Partnership being developed by the State Water Board's Surface Water Ambient Monitoring Program (SWAMP) encompasses the former Perennial Streams Assessment (PSA) which focuses on bioassessment and physical habitat primarily in perennial wadeable streams, Stream Pollution Trends (SPoT) which monitors at the bottom of watersheds including rivers, and efforts to develop biological objectives for these habitats.

+The California Ocean Protection Council provides coordination and guidance on ocean ecosystem monitoring, assessment, and protection efforts throughout California.
+At their September meeting, Monitoring Council Member Linda Sheehan recommended that the OPC take on the responsibility of developing a California ocean health workgroup and Internet portal.
+Within the ocean health theme, the Multi-Agency Rocky Intertidal Network (MARINe) is a statewide intertidal monitoring program sponsored by a consortium of federal, state, and nonprofit partners.
 Regional surveys of kelp bed extent in the Southern California Bight are sponsored by a group of local permittees and Regional Water Boards with the goal of tracking and explaining patterns and trends in kelp bed extent.